bengillies/url-generator/README.md

 This package is a barebones extension of `URLPattern` itself: it only adds what is needed to generate URLs from patterns.
 It does not try to become a router, a URL serializer, or a standards wrapper.
 The goal is to keep `URLPattern` at the center and make it work in both directions.

-## Manual testing
+## Testing

+Test coverage is 100%, and runs in both node and the browser.

-There is a manual test page at `index.html` that exercises the generator in the browser.
+There is also a manual test page at `index.html` that exercises the generator in the browser.